 - 1431 - French heroine Joan of Arc is executed by England at the age of 19.

 - 1444 - German inventor Johannes Gutenberg invents the printing press.
 This will signal the start of the Renaissance.

 - 1453 – The Ottoman Empire captures the city of Constantinople.
 This signals the end of the Eastern Roman Empire also known as Byzantium.

 - 1482 - Leonardo Da Vinci paints "The Last Supper"

 Take a ten question quiz at the Middle Ages Timeline questions page.

-Go here to test your knowledge with a Middle Ages crossword puzzle.
+Go here to test your knowledge with a Middle Ages crossword puzzle or word search.

 Recommended books and references: